riceset/Hugo/content/articles/Introduction to Vim.md

 - - - -

 ## Deleting text
-To delete text, you can use the 'd' command followed by what you want to delete.
+To delete text, you can use the `d` followed by what you want to delete.
-(You can use all of the following commands with 'c' instead of 'd' to delete and CHANGE what you just deleted.
+(You can use all of the following commands with `c` instead of `d` to delete and CHANGE what you just deleted.
 In other words, it deletes and puts you on Insert Mode.)

 ### Counts
 In Vim you specify the number of times to execute a command.
 For example, you can delete a line with `dd` and `5dd` for deleting 5 lines at once.
 It also works for other commands like `5dap`, `5daw`, etc.